francielizanon/agios/README.md

 ## Introduction

-AGIOS was developped to be easily integrated into any I/O service that treats requests at a file level, such as a local file system or intermediate nodes in an I/O forwarding scheme.
+AGIOS was developed to be easily integrated into any I/O service that treats requests at a file level, such as a local file system or intermediate nodes in an I/O forwarding scheme.
 The user (the I/O service) gives requests to AGIOS, which applies a scheduling algorithm, and gives requests back to the user when they are scheduled.
 Multiple options are provided in scheduling algorithms, and new algorithms can be easily added to it.
 The actual processing of requests is left to the user, so the library can be generic.

 Tracing can be enabled so the library will generate trace files containing all request arrivals.
 If you want to use AGIOS for its tracing capabilities only, you are advised to choose the NOOP scheduling algorithm, as it will only induce minimal overhead.

 ## Notes

 This is the second version of AGIOS.
-The first version, developped between 2012 and 2015, included both user-level library and kernel module implementations.
+The first version, developed between 2012 and 2015, included both user-level library and kernel module implementations.
 Over time the library was almost completely rewritten, and the kernel module version was dropped.
 However, G. Koloventzos, from the Barcelona Supercomputing Center, adapted the kernel module version for his use, and it is still available in his repository: https://github.com/gkoloventzos/agios

 ## Requirements